Serve-Real-India/AmbedkarStudentHousing/README.md

 The Ambedkar Student Housing project is designed to address the accommodation needs of students traveling from India to the United States for educational purposes.
-The project focuses on creating an online platform similar to "roomies.com," where students can connect with each other to find shared living arrangements.
+The project focuses on creating an online platform similar to "roomies.com," where students can connect with vendor which are willing to share the living place with Ambedkar community student.

 Key components of the project include:
 - User Profiles: Students can create detailed profiles containing information about themselves, their preferences, and their academic pursuits.